A Bayesian Approach for the Network Reconstruction of Interdependent Critical Infrastructure Systems from Cascading Failures: Introduction

-\section{{Introduction}}
+\section{Introduction}

-} Networks offer a powerful tool for describing and analyzing various systems with complex interactions, such as ecological, biological, technological, and social systems~\cite{fath2007ecological,sharma2019communication,brugere2018network}.
-Examples in infrastructure systems include modeling water distribution systems as a network wherein facilities like pumping stations and storage tanks are modeled as nodes and water pipes as links.
-Other examples include modeling interdependent infrastructures systems (e.g., coupled power and water systems) as multi-layer networks to analyze their vulnerability and resilience to disruptive events~\cite{ten2008vulnerability}.
+Networks offer a powerful tool for modeling and analyzing diverse systems with complex interactions, such as ecological, social, biological, and technological systems \cite{fath2007ecological,clauset2008hierarchical,brugere2018network,sharma2019communication}.
+Examples include modeling interdependent critical infrastructure (ICI) systems (e.g., coupled water and power systems) as multi-layer networks to analyze their vulnerability and resilience to disruptive events \cite{ten2008vulnerability}.
 By definition, \textit{interdependency} refers to bidirectional dependencies between infrastructure networks through which individual networks interact, influencing overall system operations \cite{wang2021generating,rinaldi2001identifying}.
 There are primarily four categories of interdependencies \cite{rinaldi2001identifying,ouyang2014review}: \textit{(i)} physical, \textit{(ii)} cyber, \textit{(iii)} geographic, and \textit{(iv)} logical.
 This study examines physical interdependencies.
 Additionally, \textit{multi-layer} networks in this context refer to different layers inside each critical infrastructure network, including supply, transmission, and demand layers.
 Ideally, performing such network-level assessments requires data from real infrastructure networks with complete information on the network topology, flow, and interdependencies.
-However, data on the topology of real-world infrastructure networks are often not available either due to privacy and security concerns or decentralized operations of different infrastructure sectors~\cite{hamilton2017representation}.
-As a result, infrastructure network performance has been evaluated using model-driven techniques that rely on assumptions of the existence and importance of interdependencies.
-More recent research advances have focused on generating synthetic infrastructure data to overcome real network data challenges~\cite{wang2021generating, ahmad2020synthetic, zhai2021power}.
-To achieve a more accurate representation of network interdependencies, this study proposes a data-driven approach to infer the structure of interdependent critical infrastructure (ICI) networks based on cascading failure data containing independent cascading failure scenarios (See Definition 1 in Section \ref{sec: framework} for mathematical details).
+However, data on the topology of real-world infrastructure networks is often \textit{unavailable} either due to security concerns or decentralized operations of different infrastructure sectors \cite{hamilton2017representation}.
+As a result, infrastructure network performance has been evaluated using \textit{model-driven} techniques relying on assumptions of the existence of interdependencies.
+Recent research advances have explored synthetic infrastructure data generation to overcome real network data challenges \cite{ahmad2020synthetic, zhai2021power,wang2021generating}.
+In this study, we propose a \textit{data-driven} technique founded in network reconstruction methods to infer the structure of complex interdependent infrastructure networks based on cascading failure data containing independent cascading failure scenarios (See Definition 1 in Section \ref{sec: framework} for mathematical details).
 A cascading failure occurs when an initial failure in an interconnected system triggers successive dependent failures through positive feedback loops.
 This process typically continues until no further failures occur or the system stabilizes.
 A failure of a small fraction of nodes in one network can initiate an iterative cascade of failures in several interdependent networks \cite{rinaldi2001identifying}.
 This work constitutes the first attempt at developing network reconstruction methods for solving data and uncertainty challenges in complex infrastructure systems.